rcgsheffield/sheffield_hpc/FAQs.rst

 again, no extra configuration is required by the end user.

-On Bessemer and Stanage in batch scripts you should use the ``--export=ALL`` option with the ``srun`` command, which tells SLURM to export all of the current shell environment variables to the job environment.
+On Bessemer and Stanage in batch scripts you should use the ``--export=ALL`` option with the ``srun`` command, which tells Slurm to export all of the current shell environment variables to the job environment.

 .. code-block:: console